CAR-T Cell Therapy - Advances in The Management of Multiple Myeloma

 ASCO & American Society of Hematology CAR-T Update

-The updated results from several clinical trials evaluating CAR-T cell therapies in development for the treatment of Multiple Myeloma were presented at the December 2019 American Society of Hematology Annual Meeting.
+The updated results from clinical trials evaluating CAR-T cell therapies in development for the treatment of Multiple Myeloma were presented at the December 2020 American Society of Hematology Annual Meeting.
 Several conclusions can be drawn.

 - CAR-T cell therapy is an evolving new treatment for Multiple Myeloma